Sookeyy-12/DAA-Lab-5thSem/README.md

 2. `recrev.cpp` WAP to reverse an array using recursion.

 ## Lab 4 | 10-08-2024
-1. `merge.c` WAP to sort an array using Merge Sort.
+1. `merge.cpp` WAP to sort an array using Merge Sort.

 ## Lab 5 | 17-08-2024
-1. `quick.c` WAP to sort an array using Quick Sort.
+1. `quick.cpp` WAP to sort an array using Quick Sort.
+2. `mul2dig.cpp` WAP to multiply two numbers using Divide and Conquer.
+3. `maxsub.cpp` Find the Max value of Sub Array.